 Nevada’s combative sports regulations were overhauled effective September 2016.
 Among the changes were requirements for glove sizes mandating 10 oz gloves for all fights over 135 pounds.
 The regulation allows fighters over 135 pounds but under 147 pounds to agree to 8 oz gloves in instead of 10 oz gloves.
 Fighters over 147 pounds do not enjoy this choice.

 McGregor and Mayweather are fighting at 154 pounds.
 They must use 10 oz gloves.
 The commission only enjoys the power to deviate from this for “a championship contest“.
-There is no belt on the line for this bout.
+There is no title belt on the line for this bout.

 The current regulation reads as follows: